lcdunne/signal_detection/README.md

 # Code to fit theoretical models to ROC data

+The main code can be found in `roc_models.py`.
+See `testing_roc_` to see an example run with some outputs.

+Steps for using this:
-`roc_models.py` contains the main code.
-First you specify the input data which should be the counts of responses across different levels of a "decision" scale.
-Then you instantiate a particular model object like `DualProcess()` or `HighThreshold()`.
-After adding the data using the `.add_data()` method you can call `.optifit()` which uses `Scipy.optimize.minimize()` on the given model's parameters (e.g. 'd', 'R') to find their best fitting values (according to the sum of $G^2$).
+1. Specify the input data which should be the counts of responses across different levels of a "decision" scale.
+2. Instantiate a particular model object or objects like `DualProcess()` or `HighThreshold()`.
+3. Add the data using the `.add_data()` method to add the signal and noise data.
+4. Call the `.optifit()` method: this uses `Scipy.optimize.minimize()` on the given model's parameters (e.g. 'd', 'R') to find their best fitting values (according to the sum of $G^2$).
+5. Call `.plot()` to see the results.

 By running multiple models you cacn compare their individual fits to see which model best describes the data.